labex-labs/open-source-labs/python/practical-python/lab-03-04-modules-modules/step12.md

 >>>
 ```

-Once you’ve done that, try importing some of the programs you
+Once you've done that, try importing some of the programs you previously wrote.
-previously wrote.
 You should see their output exactly as before.
 Just to emphasize, importing a module runs its code.

 ```python
 >>> import bounce